pekspro/Icons-and-tiles-generator/README.md

 To generate bitmaps, you should in short do the following:

 *	Edit the SVG-files.
-*	Open the script in Inscape batch GUI and Press Start batch converter in Inkscape batch and wait a few seconds.
+*	Open the script in Inkscape batch GUI and Press Start batch converter in Inkscape batch and wait a few seconds.
 *	Copy the bitmaps to your project.

 There is some extra documentation for each platform.
 Read this! :-)